-Liquor stores provide customers with solutions for wine, spirits and beer along with great customer service and product knowledge.
-Sobeys operates liquor retail stores under the Sobeys Liquor, Safeway Liquor and Thrifty Foods Liquor banners in Western Canada, as well as, the sale of wine and beer within banners in Ontario and Quebec, and wine in the Sobeys banner in New Brunswick.
+Liquor stores provide customers with solutions for wine, spirits and beer, along with great customer service and product knowledge.
+Sobeys operates liquor retail stores under the Sobeys Liquor, Safeway Liquor and Thrifty Foods Liquor banners in Western Canada, and also offers the sale of wine and beer within banners in Quebec, New Brunswick and select stores in Ontario.